 Head west from the hill and you can visit the ancient Coldrum Long Barrow and Trosley Country Park.
 The Long Barrow is about 3,000 years old and the only one in the Medway Valley to remain virtually intact.

 A couple of miles north east of the hill there's the popular Capstone Farm Country Park.
 The park has some nice trails around ancient woodland and a small lake.

 Just to the south of the hill you'll find the attractive village of Aylesford.
 Here there are a number of interesting sites to see including Allington Castle, Allington Locks, Aylesford Priory and the Museum of Kent Life.
 The open-air museum includes a thatched barn, an oast house and a farm with animals.
 The priory is also well worth a visit.
 Also known as The Friars this historic site dates back to the 13th century.
 You can explore the lovely grounds and take in the stunning medieval buildings, before enjoying walks down the Peace Garden and Rosary Way.

 Head a few miles south east along the North Downs Way and there's the lovely village of Boxley to visit.
 Here you'll find the noteworthy Boxley Warren Nature Reserve and the remains of the 12th century Boxley Abbey.
-Near here you can also pick up the circular Bearsted Walk which visits the ruins of the 12th century Thurnham Castle.
+Near here you can also pick up the circular Bearsted Walk which visits the ruins of the 12th century Thurnham Castle in White Horse Wood Country Park.
 The village is also worth a visit with a nice village green, a 13th century church, a conservation area with many historic listed buildings and a 17th century pub to see.